timschmidt/hyperreal/README.md

 with symbolic tracking, exact shortcuts, structural inspection APIs, borrowed arithmetic support, and a benchmark suite for the hot numerical paths.

-Within the local stack, `hyperreal` is the scalar foundation:
+`Hyperreal` is the independently useful scalar foundation of a linear algebra and geometry stack:

 - `realistic_blas` uses `hyperreal::Real` as its default exact/symbolic scalar
   backend.